Wednesday, March 6, 2019

 "Pasinaya" means an inauguration or a grand opening of the many arts and cultural presentations offered by the Cultural Center of the Philippines to Filipinos and even foreigners who want to explore more about our culture.

-I had just found out about this festival several years when I discovered the festival's opening ceremony in the vicinity of the Cultural Center of the Philippines in 2013.
+I discovered this festival several years ago when I discovered its opening ceremony near the Cultural Center of the Philippines in 2013.
 We were having a Sunday workout (essential martial arts and meditation) with my colleagues at the ASEAN Garden of the CCP complex.
-With my curiosity about the event and interest in cultural programs, I returned in the afternoon.
+I returned in the afternoon, curious about the event and interested in cultural programs.
 I was able to catch up with the shows presented by the CCP resident companies and other presentations in the CCP main ramp and alleys.

-That was my first time watching the presentations of the CCP resident companies like the Madrigal Singers, Bayanihan Folk Dance Company, and the Philippine Philharmonic Orchestra, who have given honor and prestige to the Philippines on the world stage through their world-class performances.
+That was my first time watching the presentations of CCP resident companies like the Madrigal Singers, Bayanihan Folk Dance Company, and the Philippine Philharmonic Orchestra, which have given the Philippines honor and prestige on the world stage through their world-class performances.

 Pasinaya 2019 Art displays